Stockholm Palace: Early suggestions

 At the beginning of the 17th century, King Gustavus Adolphus made plans for a new royal palace.
 The plans came to naught, but in 1651, his daughter Queen Christina appointed Jean de la Vallée to architect for the royal castles, and among his commissions was to make suggestions for how to improve and update the Tre Kronor Castle.
 Contemporaneous copperplates from 1654 shows de la Vallée's idea of a more visible castle on a raised plateau with a connecting bridge over the Norrström.
 Queen Christina remodelled and embellished the existing castle extensively, but no new castle was built during her reign.

 From 1650 to 1660, Jean de la Vallée made suggestions for large conversions of the castle, but it was not until 1661, when Nicodemus Tessin the Elder became City Architect and Architect for the Royal castles, that more substantial plans for a new castle were made.
 In 1661, he presented the first draft for a conversion of the northern row which his son, Nicodemus Tessin the Younger, would later rework and realise in 1692 to 1696.

 A map of the Stadsholmen from the 1650s, illustrates de la Vallées suggestion for the conversion of the old castle.
 The project also brought about an adjustment of the Slottsbacken, making it partially enclosed by buildings.
 Of interest are Tessin the Younger's additions in pencil on that map, probably made at the end of the 17th century.
-There is an early sketch for the northern facade's west wing and the two curved wings enclosing the outer courtyard (both executed).
+There is an early sketch for the northern façade's west wing and the two curved wings enclosing the outer courtyard (both executed).
 Tessin the Younger also made plans for the city area west of the palace with large stairs in false perspective where the Axel Oxenstierna palace, among other buildings, are and joining the Västerlånggatan in addition to a wide street to the present Mynttorget, straight though the city block with the present Brantingtorget (not executed).
 He had envisioned a line of sight from the center of the palace, westwards to the Riddarholmen.